euniceumutoni/simon-game/README.md

  #### Step 1

  Wait until a block is put forward.
-If perhaps you missed it, refresh the page.
+If you missed it, refresh the page.

+#### Step 2

+Remember the block; if you passed, add that sequence to the next one until...